-The diagram of the risk universe is set out below.
+The diagram of the risk universe for the company is set out below.
 The risk universe defines the risks to which the company can be exposed, including customer outcomes risk, from the perspective of the consequent impacts on the company.

-Customer outcomes risk, and the effectiveness of the customer strategy, are both measured across six sub categories.
+Customer outcomes risk, and the effectiveness of the customer strategy, are both measured across six sub-categories.